ltung7/idosell/readme.md

 ### OrderBy

-Some endpoints have option to customize ordering of results.
+Some endpoints have the option to customize the ordering of results.
 This helper simplifies the parameters by passing two parameters: elementName and if order should be descending (true by default), but does not allow ordering on multiple fields.

 ```javascript
 const lowestRatings = await idosellRequest.getProductsOpinions.orderBy('rating', false).exec();